BioinformaticsOnLine/croSSRoad/README.md

-# Crossroad
+# Crossroad *fast*API and CLI

-A comprehensive tool for analyzing Simple Sequence Repeats (SSRs) in genomic data, developed at CSIR-IGIB.
+A comprehensive tool for analyzing Simple Sequence Repeats (SSRs) in genomic data,

 ## Features